m3dev/gokart/docs/task_on_kart.rst

 By default, csv file is dumped with `utf-8` encoding.

-If you want to dump csv file with other encoding, you can use `encoding` parameter as follows:
+If you want to dump csv file with other encodings, you can use `encoding` parameter as follows:

 .. code:: python